zincsearch/zincsearch-docs/docs/storage.md

 }
 ```

-* Make AWS IAM credentials available to Zinc by any supported mechanism.
-Zinc uses AWS Go SDK which looks for credentials through:
+* Make AWS IAM credentials available to ZincSearch by any supported mechanism.
+ZincSearch uses AWS Go SDK which looks for credentials through:

     - Environment variables AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY (Not recommended due to security concerns)
     - Your aws CLI credentials stored in ~/.aws/credentials